RickCogley/logr.cogley.info/README.md

 Rick Cogley's microblog for geeky stuff, at [https://logr.cogley.info](https://logr.cogley.info).

-This is built with Hugo, and published to my public folder on Keybase.
+This site is built with Hugo, and published to AWS via [Apex.sh](https://apex.sh) "up".